brunoarine/whalesniffer/README.md

 During the tests, all models performed satisfactorily with the H and S channels of the HSV space, the a channel of the Lab space, and the Rn channel of the Normalized RGB space.

-This phenomenon has been attributed to the hypothesis that once seawater is intensely bluish concerning the whale, these elements will appear differently in the H channel due to the difference in hue.
-In photos taken on sunny days, the water shows a considerably more intense coloring, producing more saturated pixels and higher values ​​than the whale's pixels in the S channel.
+This phenomenon has been attributed to the hypothesis that once seawater is intensely bluish near the whale, these elements will appear differently in the H channel due to the difference in hue.
+In photos taken on sunny days, the water shows a considerably more intense color, producing more saturated pixels and higher values ​​than the whale's pixels in the S channel.
 The R channel does not always prove to be the best option for the segmentation of the image.
 However, in some instances, the water region is almost wholly blackened in this channel, as there are no red tones in the water.
 This same effect occurs in channel a of the Lab space since this space separates the red from the blue in channels a and b, respectively, with the advantage that variations in lighting remain isolated in channel L.

 ### 2) Removal of reflections and shadows in the waves

-Depending on the weather conditions and the time of day, the incident rays of the sun in the water ripples produce shadows and reflections that hinder the segmentation process, especially in the stage where the edges of the whale are tried to be found in the image (Figure 4 ).
+Depending on the weather conditions and the time of day, the incident rays of the sun in the water ripples produce shadows and reflections that hinder the segmentation process, especially in the stage where the edges of the whale are tried to be found in the image (figure below).

 <p align="center">
 <img src="./doc/img/channel_s.png">